jontsai/immaculater/README.md

 data loss.

 When deploying your change, first create a backup of the postgresql database.

+If you need help understanding why things are installed, see [https://pypi.org/project/pipdeptree/](pipdeptree).
+You must install it inside the virtualenv (`make pipdeptree`).

+And don't forget to test with the same python version you're using in production, which itself must at times be upgraded by editing `runtime.txt`.

 ## Source Code and How to Commit